Qaggbgbgb/su25-team6/Game Platform SRS.md

 ### 2.2 Product Constraints
-This subsection should provide a general description of any other items that will limit the developer’s options.
-These may include:

-* Interfaces to users, other applications or hardware.
-* Quality of service constraints.
-* Standards compliance.
-* Constraints around design or implementation.

 User will need to login inorder a take advantage of all the functionalities.
 Not having an account and logging in will lead to a far reduced expierence of the product.
 The website will be as responsive as possible however very rare screensizes may not be taken into account leading to a less responsive experience.
 Depending on the customer or provider status certain features will be limited as expected.
 Ex.
 A user will not be able to provide services.

 ### 2.3 User Characteristics
-Identify the various user classes that you anticipate will use this product.
-User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
-Describe the pertinent characteristics of each user class.
-Certain requirements may pertain only to certain user classes.
-Distinguish the most important user classes for this product from those who are less important to satisfy.

 Customer and Provider class
 General Customer - This customer will be a typical user that aims to purchase games/services on a regular bases.